 I met with account stakeholders (the Education team) to determine their needs for the upcoming year.
 I also facilitated activities with them to help better understand what worked, what didn’t work, and what they wanted to see different.
 Those activities included finding design references and thinking about end-user roles.

-After the initial discovery phase, I researched what our options were, and which would fit our organization.
+After the initial discovery phase, I researched what our options were, and which would fit the organization.
 I presented these options to the Education team along with initial timelines, price considerations, and the pros and cons of going with each suggestion.
 I made sure to show what their current CMS could do, versus what other CMS could do.

 After the decision was reached I worked with outside agencies to create the subdomain and get their new mini-site hosted.
 I also created working prototypes that I took to R+M for further development.
 With the help of their designers, we created a layout and template for three pages (home page, detailed down page, camp entry page) that could be scaled to fit as much information as the Education team would need.

 I was responsible for implementation, creation, and entry of all information, and taking the steps needed to ensure the Museum’s Google Analytics would match with their current website.
-The site launched on schedule, on budget, and has seen massive improvements over last year!
+The site launched on schedule, on budget, and has seen massive improvements over the 2017 camp year!

 What was the outcome?

 The Museum’s website was a big hit!
-As of our Summer Camp midpoint meeting, our metrics looked like this:
+As of the 2018 Summer Camp meeting, our metrics looked like this:

 - Time spent on their website was almost doubled

 - Organic search was up